gabrieldrn/Java-Maze-Solver/README.md

 Create a maze
 ------
-It is also possible to create a maze directly from code by following those steps, but this is the most laborious method.
+It's also possible to create a maze directly from code by following those steps, but this is the most laborious method.

 __1. In Main.java, create a starting and a ending square:__
 ```Java